Atomoxetine: Medical uses

-Atomoxetine is indicated for the treatment of attention-deficit/hyperactivity disorder (ADHD).
+Atomoxetine is indicated for the treatment of attention deficit hyperactivity disorder (ADHD).

 Attention deficit hyperactivity disorder

 Atomoxetine is approved for use in children, adolescents, and adults.
 However, its efficacy has not been studied in children under six years old.
 One of the primary differences with the standard stimulant treatments for ADHD is that it has little known abuse potential.
-While it has been shown to significantly reduce inattentive and hyperactive symptoms, the responses were lower than the response to stimulants.
-Additionally, 40% of participants who were treated with atomoxetine experienced residual ADHD symptoms.
+Meta-analyses and systematic reviews have found that atomoxetine has comparable efficacy and equal tolerability to methylphenidate in children and adolescents.
+In adults, efficacy and tolerability are equivalent.

-While its efficacy may be less than that of stimulant medications, there is some evidence that it may be used in combination with stimulants.
-Doctors may prescribe non-stimulants including atomoxetine when a person has bothersome side effects from stimulants; when a stimulant was not effective; in combination with a stimulant to increase effectiveness; or when there is concern about the abuse potential of psychostimulants in a patient with a history of drug use disorder.
+While its efficacy may be less than that of lisdexamfetamine, there is some evidence that it may be used in combination with stimulants.
+Doctors may prescribe non-stimulants including atomoxetine when a person has bothersome side effects from stimulants; when a stimulant was not effective; in combination with a stimulant to increase effectiveness; when the cost of stimulants is prohibitive; or when there is concern about the abuse potential of stimulants in a patient with a history of substance use disorder.

+Atomoxetine alleviates ADHD symptoms through norepinephrine reuptake inhibition and by indirectly increasing dopamine in the prefrontal cortex, sharing 70-80% of the brain regions with stimulants in their produced effects.

-Unlike α2 adrenoceptor agonists such as guanfacine and clonidine, atomoxetine's use can be abruptly stopped without significant discontinuation effects being seen.
+Unlike α2-adrenergic receptor agonists such as guanfacine and clonidine, atomoxetine's use can be abruptly stopped without significant withdrawal symptoms being observed.

 The initial therapeutic effects of atomoxetine usually take 1 to 4 weeks to become apparent.
 A further 2 to 4 weeks may be required for the full therapeutic effects to be seen.
 Incrementally increasing response may occur up to 1 year or longer.
-The maximum recommended total daily dose in children and adolescents over 70 kg and adults is 100 mg.
+The maximum recommended total daily dose in children and adolescents is 70 mg and adults is 100 mg.

+Other uses

+Cognitive disengagement syndrome

+Atomoxetine may be used to treat cognitive disengagement syndrome (CDS), as multiple randomised controlled clinical trials (RCTs) have found that it is an effective treatment.
+In contrast, multiple RCTs have shown that it responds poorly to the stimulant medication methylphenidate.

+Traumatic brain injury

+Atomoxetine is sometimes used in the treatment of cognitive impairment and frontal lobe symptoms due to conditions like traumatic brain injury (TBI).
+It is used to treat ADHD-like symptoms such as sustained attentional problems, disinhibition, lack of arousal, fatigue, and depression, including symptoms from cognitive disengagement syndrome.
+A 2015 Cochrane review identified only one study of atomoxetine for TBI and found no positive effects.
+Aside from TBI, atomoxetine was found to be effective in the treatment of akinetic mutism following subarachnoid hemorrhage in a case report.